A Manifold Objective

 .number_of_proxes

-` number of proximal Maps per function, e.g. if one of the maps is a combined one such that the proximal Maps functions return more than one entry per function, you have to adapt this value. if not speciifed, it is set to one prox per function.
+: number of proximal maps per function, to specify when one of the maps is a combined one such that the proximal maps functions return more than one entry per function, you have to adapt this value. if not specified, it is set to one prox per function.

 See also